Chhakka Panja 2

-Chhakka Panja 2 (छक्का पन्जा २), also abbreviated and known as CP2 or C:P 2, is a 2017 Nepalese dark comedy social drama film directed by Deepa Shree Niraula with story and screenplay written by Deepak Raj Giri and produced by Deepa Shree Niraula, Deepak Raj Giri, Kedar Ghimire and Jeetu Nepal for Aama Sarswoti Movies.
+Chhakka Panja 2 (छक्का पन्जा २), also abbreviated and known as CP2 or C:P 2, is a 2017 Nepalese comedy-drama film directed by Deepa Shree Niraula, with a story written by Bikash Raj Acharya and Samipya Raj Timalsina and a screenplay written by Deepak Raj Giri.
+It was produced by Kedar Ghimire, Jeetu Nepal, Tara Chandra Bajgain, Dipendra Khaniya, Keshav Neupane, and Suman Giri under the banner of Aama Sarswoti Movies.
 It is the second film in the Chhakka Panja series.
 The film stars Deepak Raj Giri, Kedar Ghimire, Buddhi Tamang Priyanka Karki, Swastima Khadka, debutant Swaroop Purush Dhakal and Barsha Raut in the lead roles.

 Chhakka Panja 2 first premiered around Nepal's big cities and then was released worldwide.
 It is the second highest grossing Nepali film of all-time after its prequel, Chhakka Panja.